-So they'll understand exactly what to expect, I'll supply buyers with an outline of the whole deal.
+So they understand exactly what they can expect, I will supply buyers with a road map of the whole deal.

 These are my nine steps to purchasing a home.

-If you have questions regarding any of this information or if you're ready to get started, just contact me here or e-mail me at .
+Should you have any questions regarding any of this information or if you're ready to get started, you can contact me here or e-mail me at .

-When you start your search, you'll probably want to make an outline of items you want to have, get a plan of what school districts you'd like to live in, and start planning around your budget.
+You'll most likely want to make a check list of must-have features, get a feeling for what school districts you'd like to live in, and begin working on your budget.

-Keeping your mortgage payment less than or close to 30 percent of your net monthly income is a good principle to follow.
+Ensuring your mortgage payment is less than or around a third of your net monthly income is a good principle to follow.

 That's where I can help.

-There are some excellent mortgage professionals in Wilmington, and I work with a lot of them, so you'll be in great hands.
+There are some very good mortgage professionals in Wilmington, and I work with a lot of them, so you can rest assured that you're in great hands.

-They will assist you in determining which type of loan is best for you and help you get approved.
+They will help you decide which kind of loan is best for you, as well as help you get qualified.

-After we meet, I'll start finding available houses on the market that are a great fit for you.
+After we meet, I'll begin searching for homes on the market that are great for you.

-I'll preview many of the homes and reject the duds, and then we'll set up appointments to tour the houses when it's most convenient for you.
+I'll get a sneak peek of most of the houses and eliminate the duds, and then we'll set up appointments to view the homes whenever it's most convenient for you.

-It's pretty common for buyers to revise their must-have list as we tour homes and some things become more necessary than others.
+For the most part, buyers amend their must-have list as we view houses and some items become far more important than others.

-If that happens, I'll look through all the listings again and narrow it down to the home you've been wishing for.
+If that's the case, I'll search all the listings one more time and narrow it down to the home you've been wishing for.

-An agent's awareness of the Wilmington market is a crucial element in your house search.
-And I assure you I'm acquainted with all the neighborhoods and school districts, and I'll let you know which areas are "hot" and call for prompt action and the ones that are "cold" and allow for thoughtful analysis.
+Your agent's knowledge of the Wilmington market is a leading factor in your house search.
+And I can assure you I'm familiar with all the schools and neighborhoods, and I'll alert you to some neighborhoods are "hot" and warrant prompt action and others that are "cold" and allow for more analysis.

-When we tour homes, I'll make sure to communicate when the seller's list price has room for negotiation and when I think the home is "priced to sell."
+When we view homes, I'll make sure to communicate if the seller's asking price has room for bargaining or if I believe the home is "priced to sell."

-If things don't add up, call me at (910) 200-6268 or e-mail me at , and I'll be happy to answer any questions you might have.
-My understanding of the market will help you stay a step ahead throughout the entire deal.
+If things don't add up, just call me at (910) 200-6268 or e-mail me at , and I'll be more than happy to answer your questions.
+My understanding of the market will keep you a step above the rest through the entire deal.

-Step 5 – Find the home of your dreams
+Step 5 – Find the house you've been looking for

-We'll find your dream home in the Wilmington area, and when we do, I'll thoroughly develop your home purchase offer.
-The offer will be made to suit your needs and the home.
-We'll include many contingencies, such as obtaining financing, carrying out the inspection, and a clear title.
+I'm confident we'll find the house of your dreams in the Wilmington area.
+When that happens, I'll carefully develop your real estate purchase offer.
+The offer will be made to fit your needs and the home.
+We'll include many contingencies, such as acquiring financing, finishing the home inspection, and a clear title.

-When we present your offer, you'll need to present "earnest money."
-This is a cash deposit submitted to the home seller to secure the offer to purchase the property, and it's typically put towards the closing costs.
-If the seller accepts the offer, we should close within 30 to 60 days after.
-This allows sufficient time for your mortgage financing.
+Upon sending in your purchase offer, you'll want to submit "earnest money."
+This is a cash deposit made to the home seller to secure the offer to purchase the property.
+The amount is typically applied to the closing costs.
+If the offer is accepted by the seller, we should close about 30 to 60 days afterward.
+This allows plenty of time for your mortgage financing.

 Step 6 – Negotiate

-Most contracts aren't closed on the beginning offer, and it's widely common to receive a counter offer.
-But don't let it intimidate you.
-We'll figure out whether or not to consent to the counter offer, submit our own counter offer, or refuse the seller's offer and move on.
+Unfortunately most contracts don't close on the first offer.
+It's extremely common to receive a counter offer.
+But don't let it discourage you.
+We'll talk about whether or not to take the counter offer, present our own counter offer, or decline the seller's offer and go on.

-In addition, we'll work within your financing limits.
-And at the end of the day, we'll compose a deal that is best for you.
+In addition, we'll work within your financing constraints.
+And when it's all said and done, we'll put together a contract that works well for you.

-Once the deal is complete, you'll start working with your lender to close the loan.
+After we sign the final deal, you'll start working with your mortgage lender to close the loan.

-If you're already pre-approved, this won't take much time at all, but you'll want to keep in close contact with your mortgage lender.
+It won't be a long process at all if you're already pre-approved, but you'll need to stay in close contact with your lender.

-And I'll deal with all the property information your lender will need to close the loan.
+And I'll take care of all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of receiving your application.
+Your lender will give you a Loan Estimate (LE) detailing closing costs within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of receiving your loan application.

-The estimate rests on the loan amount, and RESPA requirements dictate that it has to include all closing costs and be within a close range of accuracy.
-I'll analyze the estimate and let you know if everything looks adequate.
+This estimate is formed from the loan amount, and RESPA requirements require that it has to include all closing costs and fall within a close range of accuracy.
+I'll study the estimate and let you know if everything looks okay.

-Then it's time to close on your home.
-This should happen at a title company or escrow office and will most likely be a smooth and hassle-free affair.
+Then it's time to close on your house.
+This will likely take place at a title company or escrow office and is often a smooth and pleasant occasion.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+Now you can move into your new home.
 Enjoy it.
 And if you need anything or have any questions, simply call me at (910) 200-6268 or e-mail me at .